Beat Hotel Restaurant Harvard Square

 I’ll conclude by saying the vibe at this restaurant is very good.
 By the way, they have live music entertainment and plenty of bar seating as well as dozens of dining tables.
 The food

 needs to follow suit in order to generate repeat business.
 Nothing should leave the kitchen that wouldn’t delight a patron.
-I would not discourage anyone from trying durham hookup Beat Hotel for dinner.
+I would not discourage anyone from trying Beat Hotel for dinner.
 (For now, just take a cue from what I ordered and hopefully you’ll “skirt” any

 Copyright Robert George Reoch